cedrickchee/chatgpt-universe/README.md

   - [Fine-tuning GPT-J-6B in Colab: 8-bit weights with low-rank adaptors (LORA)](https://github.com/huggingface/transformers/issues/14839). ([Quantized EleutherAI/gpt-j-6b model with 8-bit weights](https://huggingface.co/hivemind/gpt-j-6B-8bit))
     - How many GPU and how much VRAM is required to run the model?
 Around 175GB or ~8x 24GB consumer GPUs.
 Details: [A Gentle Introduction to 8-bit Matrix Multiplication for transformers at scale using Hugging Face Transformers, Accelerate and bitsandbytes](https://huggingface.co/blog/hf-bitsandbytes-integration)
   - Why FLAN-T5?
 They are more aligned than other LLM because it's already been finetuned with instructions.
 Furthermore, the largest version, [11B can run on a single NVIDIA T4](https://www.philschmid.de/deploy-t5-11b).

+- [Open-Chat-GPT](https://github.com/LAION-AI/Open-Chat-GPT) by LAION - A project meant to give everyone access to a great chat based large language model.

 - [CarperAI/TRLX](https://github.com/CarperAI/trlx)
   - Originated as a fork of [TRL](https://github.com/lvwerra/trl).
   - It allows you to fine-tune Hugging Face language models (GPT2, GPT-NeoX based) up to 20B parameters using Reinforcement Learning from Human Feedback (RLHF).